Equivalence Principle in Chameleon Models: Exploring the test particle limit in our specific (idealized) situation

 In this way, the chameleon force on the point-test particle reads

 again, this is to be evaluated at the location of the point-test particle.
-Henceforth, apart from the factor $C_n$, we recover the same expression considered in~\cite{KW04} for the chameleon force acting on a point test-particle.
+Henceforth, we recover the same expression considered in~\cite{KW04} for the chameleon force acting on a point test-particle.

 Now, in this limit the solution for the chameleon is given by Eq.~(\ref{Outsol}), which is the exterior solution of the one body problem in spherical symmetry.
-In order to give an insight of the E\"otv\"os parameter and the way it can be constrained when a thin shell exists, it is better to take the constant $C$ of Eq.~(\ref{Outsol}) as written in the form Eq.~(\ref{C2}).
-As explained in Appendix~\ref{sec:OBP} below, when there is a thin shell the exterior solution reads [cf. Eq.~(\ref{C2}) with $f(x)\approx 1$]
+In order to give an insight of the E\"otv\"os parameter and the way it can be constrained when a {\it thin shell} exists, it is better to take the constant $C$ of Eq.~(\ref{Outsol}) as written in the form Eq.~(\ref{C2}).
+As explained in Appendix~\ref{sec:OBP} below, when there is a {\it thin shell} the exterior solution reads [cf. Eq.~(\ref{C2}) with $f(x)\approx 1$]

-where $\cal M$ is the mass of the large body.
+where $\cal M$ is the mass of the {\it large} body.
 For simplicity let us assume $r\sim R$ and $m_{\rm eff}^{\rm out}(r-R)\ll 1$.
 Thus

 Using this expression in (\ref{forcepointp}) the chameleon force on the point-test particle at distance $r=D$ turns out to be